raulvazquez7/medical-bot/README.md

 The average patient in Spain spends significant time trying to find specific information, such as contraindications or dosage, within poorly formatted and dense PDF leaflets (`prospectos`).
 Medical-Bot aims to solve this problem by providing a simple conversational interface to query this information.

-**The promise:** "Ask anything about your medication and receive an answer with an exact quote from the official leaflet in < 3 seconds."
+**The promise:** "Ask anything about your medication and receive an answer with an exact quote from the official leaflet in few seconds."

 This project is built on a knowledge base of common Spanish medications and serves as a case study in building robust, data-driven, and production-ready RAG systems.